WycliffeAssociates/btt-recorder-docs/docs/menus.rst

   Tap the back arrow at the top left to return to the Project Management screen.

-* Logout - Tap on 'Logout' to sign out of the program.
-The program will restart at the User Account screen.
+* Logout - Tap **Logout** to sign out of the program.
+The program restarts at the User Account screen.
-* Help - Tap to view the documentation on how to use the BTT Recorder program.
+* Help - View this set of documentation on how to use the BTT Recorder program.
 Internet connection is necessary to view the documentation.

 Information on the Project Management Screen
 -----